shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

   <img src='M_Images/ajr3.png'  width='300' height='225'>
   </div>

-If the front view of face in the frame is not visible clearly i.e., pose angle is greater than **threshold angle (alpha),** we use our half mask. ***The feature extracted from one half mask (suppose left view of face) are replicated same as for the other half.*** We calculate only for visible side and consider the same for both sides.
+If the front view of the face in the frame is not clearly visible i.e., pose angle is greater than **threshold angle (alpha),** we use our half mask. ***The feature extracted from one half mask (suppose left view of face) are replicated same as for the other half.*** We calculate only for visible side and consider the same for both sides.

 **Golden Ratio:**